 When we say that we are a “liturgical” church, it simply means that our worship follows a certain pattern that includes parts that are handed down from the days of the early church, like the 50s.
 (No, not the 1950s…the actual 50 ADs.)
-Things like singing a psalm (from Bible times) to reading accounts of the life of Jesus (written within a generation of his being on the planet) to the creeds established in the early centuries of the church, these texts connect us in a real way to all those who have worshipped before us.
-And, on any given Sunday in any given Lutheran congregation, you will find yourself surrounded by people using a worship service you will (mostly) recognize.
-Granted, everyone has their unique way of worshipping, but many common elements to Lutheran worship should make you feel comfortable wherever you might be.
+Things like singing a psalm (from Bible times) to reading accounts of the life of Jesus (written within a generation of his being on the planet) to the creeds established in the early centuries of the church, these texts connect us in a real way to all those who have worshiped before us.
+On any given Sunday in any given Lutheran congregation, you will find yourself surrounded by people using a worship service you will recognize.
+Granted, everyone has their unique way of worshiping, but the many common elements to Lutheran worship will make you feel comfortable wherever you might be.

 Sometimes we hear people say, “Well, WE are a Bible-based church.”
 Truth is, so are we!
 The liturgy (Greek for “work of the people”) comes primarily from Scripture.
-The greetings, the prayers, the music, most parts of the liturgy are based on passages from the Bible.
+The greetings, prayers, music, and most parts of the liturgy are based on passages from the Bible.

-I said our worship centers around the Gospel reading and that is true but not complete.
-We are what is called a “Word and Sacrament” tradition.
-This means that we believe that Jesus is truly present with us in the Biblical Word proclaimed about him and in the bread and wine of Holy Communion (the Lord’s Supper, Eucharist, or just Communion) as he said he was.
+We follow a “Word and Sacrament” tradition.
+This means we believe that Jesus is truly present with us in the Biblical Word proclaimed about him and in the bread and wine of Holy Communion (the Lord’s Supper, Eucharist, or just Communion) as he said he was.
 Do we understand how this mysterious process works?
-Nope.
-But Jesus promised he would be there and we believe him.
+No. But Jesus promised he would be there and we believe him.
 The best explanation that Martin Luther came up with is that Jesus is “in, with, and under” the bread and wine.
 Whatever the case, we believe he is truly present in this sacrament.
 So, it is, in a sense, the “Gospel made flesh.”
 We celebrate the Lord’s Supper every week and you are invited to come forward for it if the Spirit moves you.

 SERVICES, SERVICES, SERVICES

-We worship every Sunday, rain or shine (with rare exceptions made for dangerous PNW winter weather).
+We worship every Sunday, rain or shine - with rare exceptions made for dangerous PNW winter weather.
 As part of a “liturgical” tradition, we follow a special “church year” calendar.
 It begins with Advent, a season that happens mostly in December and prepares us for Christmas.
-Other seasons you might recognize include Christmas, Epiphany, Lent, Easter, and Pentecost.
+Other seasons include Christmas, Epiphany, Lent, Easter, and Pentecost.
 (Incidentally, that information might help you on another part of our website!)